LeoPich/Projects/README.md

+# Background

+I am currently a first-year Master's student in mathematics at ENS Rennes.
+I first completed two years of intensive preparatory classes (MPSI–MP*) in Lycee Carnot (Dijon), then joined ENSAE Paris, where I pursued in parallel a Bachelor's degree in Mathematics at the Magistère of Mathematics in Orsay (Paris-Saclay University) .
+This dual academic path enabled me to pass the second entrance exam for the Écoles Normales Supérieures and join ENS Rennes.

+For the past five years, I have known that I wanted to specialize in mathematics applied to finance, data science, and artificial intelligence.
+I have therefore built this customized academic path to reach those goals.

+This repository gathers a collection of projects I have completed during my studies or in my personal time, covering both machine learning and quantitative finance topics.

 # Personal Projects: Machine Learning & Quantitative Finance

-This repository contains a collection of projects I have completed during my academic studies as well as in my free time, covering areas in machine learning and quantitative finance.

 The Machine Learning projects include :
 - Classification of users based on keystroke dynamics (using Principal Component Analysis (PCA), Clustering (Hierarchical Clustering and K-Means Algorithm), Discriminant Analysis and Cross-Validation).